Kron4ek/AzerothCore-portable-builds/README.md

 ## Multiplayer

-Playing solo works out of the box.
-If you want other players on your local network to be able to join your server, you need to connect to the database via tools like `DBeaver` or `HeidiSQL` (port is 3308, login is root, password is empty) and change `127.0.0.1` in `acore_auth.realmlist.address` table to the local IP-address of the computer on which the server is running.
+Playing solo (running the game and server on the same computer) works out of the box.
+If you want other computers on your local network to be able to join your server, you need to connect to the database via tools like `DBeaver` or `HeidiSQL` (port is 3308, login is root, password is empty) and change `127.0.0.1` in `acore_auth.realmlist.address` table to the local IP-address of the computer on which the server is running.
 Also change realmlist to the same IP-address in all your game clients.
 Restart the server after editing the database.

 ## Building